-Students may design and develop a program of specialization courses in consultation with SPEA faculty the required courses of the other school or department for the joint degrees.
-To determine the requirements for participating joint degree departments or schools, refer to the section of the University Graduate School Bulletin about the participating unit or visit the appropriate Web page.
+Students may design and develop a program of specialization courses in consultation with SPEA faculty advisors.

+the required courses of the other school or department for the dual degrees.
+To determine the requirements for participating dual degree departments or schools, refer to the section of the University Graduate School Bulletin about the participating unit or visit the appropriate Web page.